structural-health/node-rsvg-prebuilt/readme.md

-# Node.JS Binding for LibRSVG with prebuilt
+# Node.JS Binding for LibRSVG with prebuilt binaries

 **LibRSVG** is a SVG rendering library, which parses SVG files and renders them in various formats.
 The formats include: